Car insurance for college students: What you need to know

 Geico: Best for discounts

 Why Geico could be a good choice for discounts: Geico offers several discounts for college students.
-Full-time college students may be eligible for discounts if they get good grades, drive safe or are members of certain campus groups and associations.
+Full-time college students may be eligible for discounts if they get good grades, drive safe or have completed a defensive driving course.

 • Geico offers a good student discount of up to 15% for those who maintain a B average or higher.